omgnetwork/omgnetwork.github.io/docs/glossary.md

 ## Unstoppable
-While this is not a typical technical glossary term, it's important to clarify what we mean when we say that the OmiseGO Network is 'Unstoppable'.
-We use this term to characterize the OmiseGO Network, because even if OmiseGO (the company) ceased to exist and our servers were shut down, the OmiseGO Network can be restarted.
-All software required to run the network is open source and freely available, and anyone could restart the OmiseGO Network.
+While this is not a typical technical glossary term, it's important to clarify what we mean when we say that the OMG Network is 'Unstoppable'.
+We use this term to characterize the OMG Network, because even if OmiseGO (the company) ceased to exist and our servers were shut down, the OMG Network can be restarted.
+All software required to run the network is open source and freely available, and anyone could restart the OMG Network.
 Additionally, OmiseGO does not control the OMG token; the token cannot be withdrawn from circulation because the authority key for the contract was destroyed.

 ## UTXO